Questions Christians Should Be Asking about Racism

 - 2017 Apr 05

 Why should I care about this issue?
 Maybe you haven’t experienced racism, you don’t have biracial children, and there hasn’t been civil unrest in your community regarding racism.
 You may be wondering why you should even care about this issue.
-We should care, but Christ didn’t die for only one race or ethnicity.
+We should care because Christ didn’t die for only one race or ethnicity.
 Heaven won’t be divided into the “black” neighborhood and the “white” one.

 Do I have friends that look different from me?
 Now, the term friends is not referencing the neighbor you wave to down the street and see a few times a year.
 It isn’t referencing a co-worker you see throughout the week.
 Friendship is more intimate than that.
 Friends are those you do life with, eat with, fellowship, and vacation with.
 Who are those people in your life?
 Do they all look like you?